eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

 To check the technical implementation look at `/lib/moodlelib.php`.

 In addition to the provided functionality the deprovisionuser-plugin does:
 - delete the complete entry in the `user` table.

 ## Subplugins
 The Plugin requires at least one subplugin that returns the status of all users.
-Every university can write their own subplugin which specifies the condition to delete archive and reactivate users.
+Every university can write their own subplugin which specifies the conditions to delete archive and reactivate users.
 An Interface for the methods to be implemented is included in the directory `deprovisionuser/classes`.
 As the default the subplugin of the University of Münster is installed and can not be uninstalled.